Religious views of Adolf Hitler: Ernst Hanfstaengl and Otto Strasser on Hitler's religious beliefs

 Ernst Hanfstaengl was a German-American businessman and intimate friend of Hitler.
 He eventually fell out of favour with Hitler, however, and defected from Nazi Germany to the United States.
-He later described Hitler to be an atheist to all intents and purposes by the time I got to know him:
+He later described Hitler to be an atheist to all intents and purposes by the time he got to know him:

 He was to all intents and purposes an atheist by the time.